Frequently Asked Questions

 perfection by holding them in coolers at a temperature of 34 to 38°F. We age beef

-for four to six weeks.
+for up to six weeks.
 To dry age beef it must remain on the bone.
 Beef not connected

 to a bone (hanger steak, for example) cannot be dry-aged.
 Veal and lamb are young,